A Google Business Profile (previously Google My Business) listing is a FREE local business listing platform by Google.

 - Number of Posts: You can have up to 10 live posts at once.
 They show up in a scrolling carousel in search results.

-- Timespan: Each GMB post (expect the event posts) expires in 7 days.
+- Timespan: Each GMB post (except the event posts) expires in 7 days.
 So, the ideal frequency is to do one post a week.

 Try to make full use of Google Posts.